Christmas at Disney World

 Candlelight Processional

 The flagship event of EPCOT’s International Festival of the Holidays is the Candlelight Processional.
 While certainly the most religion-focused of all of the Disney World Christmas events, this event is a stunning spectacle for even those who stick primarily to the secular elements of the holiday season.
-There are three performances nightly, at 5:15 PM, 7:00 PM, and 8:30 PM.
-During the approximately 50-minute show, a celebrity narrator (see schedule) relays the biblical story of the birth of Jesus Christ; highlighting key moments in the narration, a massed choir performs Christmas carols in English and international languages, accompanied by a live orchestra.
+There are three performances nightly, typically at 5:15 PM, 7:00 PM, and 8:30 PM.
+During the approximately 50-minute show, a celebrity narrator relays the biblical story of the birth of Jesus Christ; a massed choir performs Christmas carols in English and international languages, accompanied by a live orchestra, to highlight key moments in the narration.

 The event is immensely popular, as is evidenced by the fact that it is presented more than 100 times over the course of the holiday season.
 You’ll find the biggest crowds on nights when when the most-popular of the celebrity narrators (such as Whoopi Goldberg or Neil Patrick Harris) are scheduled, drawing heavy “Locals” traffic.
 To avoid waiting in a long standby line with no guarantee of seating, we suggest you partake in a Candlelight Dinner Package; these guarantee your admission to the show (ask your Disney Travel Agent for details).
 You can also just walk by — the event is held at the outdoor America Gardens Theatre, so you can see and hear a good bit of the show without even going inside the seating area.